ICIJ/datashare-tarentula/README.md

   --source TEXT                   A comma-separated list of field to include
                                   in the downloaded document from the index

-  --from INTEGER                  Number of first results to skip in the response.
+  -f, --from INTEGER              Passed to the search it will bypass the
+                                  first n documents
-  --sort-by TEXT                  Field to use to sort results --order-by [asc|desc]           Order to use to sort results --once / --not-once             Download file only once
+  -l, --limit INTEGER             Limit the total results to return --sort-by TEXT                  Field to use to sort results --order-by [asc|desc]           Order to use to sort results --once / --not-once             Download file only once